“I always thought I was different but I now know that there are other people out there like me.” – Young person with a cleft after a CLAPA Event

 What is Cleft Lip and Palate?

 In early pregnancy, different parts of the face form and then join together in the middle.
-Most people have a little dip above their top lip where this happened.
+Most people have a little dip above their top lip where this happens.

 There’s no single cause.
-Usually, it’s a mix of lots of different factors which can’t be predicted or prevented.
+Usually, it’s a mix of many genetic and environmental factors that can’t be predicted or prevented.

 It’s no one’s ‘fault’ – a cleft can happen in any pregnancy, even if there’s no family history.

 Around 100 babies are born with a cleft every month in the UK.

 - A cleft lip may mean a baby looks different, but it doesn’t hurt them.
 They can’t tell anything is different!